Brown-Sequard Syndrome - A Rare Neurological Condition

 • Surgery: For non-traumatic cases, surgery may help to relieve pressure on the spinal cord, such as for tumours or herniated discs.

-• Medications: Doctors recommend steroids to reduce inflammation and swelling, especially in the early stages, but the use of high-dose steroids in traumatic spinal cord injury is controversial and not routinely recommended due to limited evidence of long-term benefit and significant potential risks.
+• Medications: Steroids may be considered in selected non-traumatic or inflammatory causes of Brown-Séquard syndrome.
+However, routine use of high-dose steroids in traumatic spinal cord injury is controversial and not universally recommended due to limited evidence of benefit and potential adverse effects.

 • Disease-Specific Therapy: Treating the underlying cause is paramount.
 This includes antibiotics for bacterial infections, antivirals for viral infections and immunotherapy (e.g., steroids, plasma exchange) for inflammatory or demyelinating causes (e.g., multiple sclerosis, transverse myelitis).